miltlima/secrethor/README.md

 # Secrethor

-**Secrethor** is a Kubernetes Operator that manages the lifecycle of secrets across your cluster, enforcing security best practices, governance, and compliance.
+**Secrethor** is a Kubernetes Operator that enforces security best practices for secrets across your cluster.

-It allows you to define declarative policies to detect expired, unused (orphaned), or mislocated secrets, helping DevOps and SRE teams maintain visibility and control over sensitive assets.
+It enables teams to define `SecretPolicy` CRDs that validate how and where Kubernetes Secrets are created — ensuring governance, compliance, and operational control over sensitive credentials.

 ---

-## ✨ Features
+## Features

-- 🔍 Automatic discovery of all Kubernetes `Secrets`
+- Discovery and evaluation of all Kubernetes `Secrets`
+- Admission webhook to block invalid secrets in real time
-- ✅ Declarative `SecretPolicy` CRDs to enforce:
+- Declarative policies with:
-  - Maximum age (`maxAgeDays`)
   - Namespace restrictions (`allowedNamespaces`)
+  - Expiration enforcement (`maxAgeDays`)
   - Allowed Secret types (`allowedTypes`)
-  - Required and forbidden keys (`requiredKeys`, `forbiddenKeys`)
+  - Required and forbidden keys
-  - Regex and content-based validation (`valueConstraints`)
+  - Key content validation (`valueConstraints`)
-- 🧠 Built-in webhook for admission control
-- 📜 Policy violation logs for visibility
-- 📦 Built in Go using Operator SDK (extensible and maintainable)
+- Written in Go, powered by Operator SDK

 ---

-## 🔧 Example `SecretPolicy`
+## Example SecretPolicy

 ```yaml
 apiVersion: secrets.secrethor.dev/v1alpha1